Skip to content

 1. Fill out your Europass CV personal information

-The Europass CV template does not include a personal statement (or CV profile) at the top, as traditional CVs used in the UK typically do
+The Europass CV template does not include a personal statement at the top, as traditional CVs used in the UK typically do

 To start, fill in the following personal details: